kelseygreat/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la: Display current directory contents, including hidden files (starting with .).
 Use the long format ls -na: Display current directory contents.Long format, with user and group IDs displayed numerically.
 mkdir: Create a script that creates a director
-mv: Moves files or directories from one location to another.
+mv: Moves files or directories from one location to another
+rm: removes a file from the specified directory.